-So-called 'honour-based violence (including Female Genital Mutilation and Forced Marriage

-6.10 At Taverham High School we recognise that our staff are well placed to identify concerns and take action to prevent children from becoming victims of Female Genital Mutilation (FGM) and other forms of so-called 'honour-based' violence (HBV) and provide guidance on these issues through our safeguarding training.
+So-called 'honour-based violence (including Female Genital Mutilation and Forced Marriage guidance on these issues through our safeguarding training.
 If staff have a concern regarding a child that might be at risk of HBV, they should inform the DSL who will activate local safeguarding procedures, using existing national and local protocols for multiagency liaison with police and children's social care.